What is Glaucoma?

 During a regular and thorough eye examination conducted by one of our eye doctors, your eyes will be dilated to allow for an examination of the optic nerve for any indications of glaucoma.
 Additionally, the following tests will be performed:

 Intraocular pressure (IOP) will be measured using a tonometer.
 The procedure involves the application of numbing eye drops followed by gentle pressure on the surface of the eye to determine the pressure inside.
 It is important to note that since IOP can vary throughout the day and glaucoma can exist even without elevated IOP, this measurement alone is not sufficient to rule out the presence of the disease.
 If any signs of glaucoma are observed, further tests will be conducted.

 Visual Field Test

-A visual field test is designed to detect any blind spots in your peripheral or side field of vision.
-You will be asked to place your head in front of a machine while looking ahead and indicate when you see a signal in your peripheral field of view.
+To identify any blind spots in your peripheral or side vision, a visual field test will be performed.
+During this test, you will be instructed to position your head in front of a machine while looking straight ahead.
+You will then be prompted to indicate when you detect signals appearing in your peripheral field of view.

-Your doctor may also measure the thickness of the cornea with an ultrasonic wave instrument in a test called pachymetry or use imaging techniques such as digital retina scanning or optical coherence tomography (OCT) to create an image of your optic nerve to look for glaucoma damage.
+As part of the examination, your doctor may also assess the thickness of your cornea using an ultrasonic wave instrument in a procedure called pachymetry.
+Alternatively, they may employ imaging techniques such as digital retina scanning or optical coherence tomography (OCT) to generate an image of your optic nerve and evaluate any potential damage caused by glaucoma.

-Medication and drops to lower IOP are often the first resort for controlling pressure-related glaucoma.
-These drops may have some uncomfortable side effects, but compliance with the treatment plan is essential for preserving vision and halting the progression of the disease.
+Medication and eye drops are commonly prescribed as an initial treatment to control inner-eye pressure.
+Although these drops may have some uncomfortable side effects, it is crucial to comply with the treatment plan to preserve vision and halt the progression of the disease.

-Surgical procedures are designed to control the flow of fluids through the eye by either decreasing the amount of fluid produced or improving the drainage.
-Your doctor may decide that a combination of surgery and medication will be the most effective in many cases.
+Surgical procedures aim to regulate the fluid flow within the eye by either reducing fluid production or improving drainage.
+In many cases, a combination of surgery and medication is deemed the most effective approach by your doctor.